awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-overview.md

 #### Example 1: Restricting Access by Using the redshift:ResourceTag Condition Key<a name="redshift-policy-resources.resource-permissions-example1"></a>

-You can use the following IAM policy to allow a user to modify an Amazon Redshift cluster only for a specific AWS account in the `us-west-2` region that has a tag named `environment` with a tag value of `test`\.
+Use the following IAM policy to let a user modify an Amazon Redshift cluster only for a specific AWS account in the `us-west-2` region with a tag named `environment` with a tag value of `test`\.

 ```
 {